hashicorp/terraform-provider-aws/website/docs/r/vpc_endpoint.html.markdown

 * `cidr_blocks` - The list of CIDR blocks for the exposed AWS service.
 Applicable for endpoints of type `Gateway`.
 * `dns_entry` - The DNS entries for the VPC Endpoint.
 Applicable for endpoints of type `Interface`.
 DNS blocks are documented below.
 * `network_interface_ids` - One or more network interfaces for the VPC Endpoint.
 Applicable for endpoints of type `Interface`.
+* `owner_id` - The ID of the AWS account that owns the VPC endpoint.
 * `prefix_list_id` - The prefix list ID of the exposed AWS service.
 Applicable for endpoints of type `Gateway`.
 * `requester_managed` -  Whether or not the VPC Endpoint is being managed by its service - `true` or `false`.
 * `state` - The state of the VPC endpoint.